rxi/map/README.md

     map_set_sk(&m, &a, sizeof(myType), 123);
 ```

-, to lookup that specify map
+To look that up, you'd use this function

 ```c
     int *val = map_get_sk(&m, &c, sizeof(myType));
 ```

-, and there is the like remove key function
+To remove by that key, there is the like remove key function

 ```c
 map_remove_sk(&m, &c, sizeof(myType));
 ```

 ## License
 This library is free software; you can redistribute it and/or modify it under